 Avian Nest Boxes in West Desert Trails

-Sierrita has installed 66 nest boxes in West Desert Trails in partnership with Tucson Audubon Society.
+Sierrita has installed 98 nest boxes in West Desert Trails in partnership with Tucson Audubon Society.
 This project is part of Tucson Audubon’s broader research and conservation efforts to enhance nesting for multiple desert species such as the Lucy’s Warbler (Leiothlypis luciae), Western Screech Owl (Megascops kennicottii) and Ash-throated Flycatcher (Myiarchus cinerascens).
 Nest boxes are monitored in the spring and summer nesting season by Sierrita and community volunteers.
+Want to get involved?
+See our volunteer opportunities tab to see monitoring volunteer contact info.

 Learn more about nest boxes for desert birds at Tucson Audubon Society (tucsonaudubon.org/nestboxes-for-desert-birds).